Greensborough Highway: History

 The passing of the Transport Act of 1983 (itself an evolution from the original Highways and Vehicles Act of 1924) provided for the declaration of State Highways, roads two-thirds financed by the State government through the Road Construction Authority (later VicRoads).
-The Greensborough Highway was declared a State Highway in December 1990, from Banksia Street in Heidelberg to Diamond Creek Road in Greensborough (incorporating the newly constructed road previously declared as a State Highway the year before); however the road was still presently known (and signposted) as its constituent parts.
+State Highway (Greensborough Bypass), from Grimshaw Street to Diamond Creek Road, was declared a State Highway a year after it opened in 1989; this was replaced the following year with the declaration of Greensborough Highway as a State Highway in December 1990, from Banksia Street in Heidelberg to Diamond Creek Road in Greensborough, subsuming the original declaration of Main Heidelberg-Eltham Road as a Main Road between Heidelberg and Rosanna; however the road was still presently known (and signposted) as its constituent parts.

 Throughout the 1990s the Metropolitan Ring Road was constructed, terminating at the Greensborough Bypass section of the highway.
 Around this time, the road north of Grimshaw Street was progressively widened and duplicated, with the final section being a new bridge over the Plenty River, completed in 2005.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads re-declared the road as Greensborough Highway (Arterial #6850), from Banksia Street in Heidelberg to Heidelberg-Kinglake Road (known as Diamond Creek Road) in Greensborough; as before, the road is still presently known (and signposted) as its constituent parts.